sholsinger/z5llToXML/README.md

     $ bundle install

-To convert a file from ZipInfo.com's CSV format into an importable Demandware Geolocation XML file is as simple as running the following command:
+To convert a file from ZipInfo.com's CSV format into an importable SFCC Geolocation XML file is as simple as running the following command:

     $ ./z5llToXML.rb /path/to/z5ll.txt